 2. Explore the wilderness on an adventurous safari

-Visitors can either go on nature walks or indulge in game safaris in their own or rented vehicles to spot various animals like leopards, hyenas, macaques, deer, panther, and birds like eagles and hornbills inside the park.
-For a Bhimashankar Wildlife Sanctuary safari, one needs to pay a fee for the type of vehicle they take inside the park, which could be a two wheeler (INR 50/-), four wheeler (INR 50/-), or a heavy vehicle like bus (INR 100/-).
+Visitors can either go on nature walks or indulge in game safaris in their own or rented vehicles to spot various animals like leopards, hyenas, macaques, deer, panthers, and birds like eagles and hornbills inside the park.
+For a Bhimashankar Wildlife Sanctuary safari, one needs to pay a fee for the type of vehicle they take inside the park, which could be a two-wheeler (INR 50/-), four wheeler (INR 50/-), or a heavy vehicle like a bus (INR 100/-).

 3. Seek blessings at the Bhimashankar Jyotirlinga Temple

 Home to one of the 12 Jyotirlinga shrines in the country, the Bhimashankar Temple is located on the banks of the Bhima river (Chandrabhaga).
 Located inside a lush meadow in the forest reserve, the temple typically plays host to a great number of devotees dancing outside the gates as if in a trance.
 And this number increases monstrously on the day of Maha Shivratri when the temple itself turns into a riot of colours and festivities.
 Built-in the Nagara style of architecture, Bhimashankar Temple displays ancient Vishwakarma sculptors built in the mid-18th century, as well as new structures built later.
 Though the temple is open throughout the year for devotees who come to Pune to visit the popular Bhimashankar Jyotirlinga, it’s not advisable to visit during Summers.